-SIE and Guerrilla gave gamers their firs in-depth look at the upcoming open-world title during a PS5 event reveal event on June 11 and then once again on September 16 during the console's price and release date unveiling.
+SIE and Guerrilla gave gamers their first in-depth look at the upcoming open-world title during a PS5 reveal event on June 11.
+We got another brief look at the game on September 16 during the console's price and release date unveiling.
+Coming into 2021, those are the two main times the game has been showcased, though the developers have talked about it elsewhere.

-The unparalleled sci-fi action game was a monumental release for its Dutch developer, which had long been a one-trick pony after it was acquired by Sony in 2005.
-Its previous title, Killzone Shadow Fall was met with lukewarm reviews but Horizon Zero Dawn proved to be the studio’s big break when it was nominated for the 2017 Game of the Year.
+The unparalleled sci-fi action game was a monumental release for its Dutch developer, which had stuck with the Killzone series since Sony acquired the studio in 2005.
+Its last game before Horizon, Killzone Shadow Fall, was a PS4 launch title and met with lukewarm reviews.
+Horizon Zero Dawn proved to be the studio’s magnum opus when it was met with critical acclaim and nominated for Game of the Year at The Game Awards 2017.

 When is the Horizon Forbidden West release date?